The author is a teacher of English and literature. He has attended several Interview sessions as an interviewer and other times interviewee.

 A Phone Call From a Stranger

-I was very delighted on learning that I would be attending the first ever Interview in my life.
-I remembered that I had applied for the teaching post in that schools the previous month.
+I was very delighted on learning that I would be attending the first-ever Interview in my life.
+I remembered that I had applied for the teaching post in that school the previous month.
 I broke the good news to my siblings and they were exhilarated too.
 I retired to bed earlier than usual for I needed to be full of energy the following day.
 After saying a short prayer, I slept.

 Preparations For the Interview